Aussie World Map and Brochure (2019 – 2025)

 Is Aussie World worth it?

-Do you have to pay to go on rides at Aussie World?
+Do you pay for rides at Aussie World?

 Who owns Aussie World?